niththish/kride-website-redesign/README.md

-# Redesign of the K-ride website
+# K-ride website (responsive redesign)

-This repository contains the responsive redesign of the existing k-ride website using html & bootstrap
+This repository contains the responsive redesign of the existing k-ride website using bootstrap